 Some studies estimate that as much as 10% of our thoughts are comparisons of some type.
 There are benefits and dangers to social comparison.
 Psychologist Leon Festinger developed social comparison theory in the fifties based on the idea that individuals determine their worth based on how they compare to others.
 Over time, research shows that while comparing yourself to others can be beneficial, for some, it can lead to feelings of dissatisfaction, guilt, and remorse.

 The two major types of social comparison are upward and downward.
-Upwork comparison occurs when you compare yourself to someone you believe is superior.
+Upward comparison occurs when you compare yourself to someone you believe is superior.
 On the other hand, downward comparison means comparing yourself to someone you think is inferior.
 Both types of comparisons can have pros and cons.

 With social media, human comparisons are more accessible than ever before.
 Many people tend to compare the ups rather than the downs.
 It can feel like there’s an endless stream of perfect jobs, marriages, bodies, and houses, but this isn’t the case.
 Sometimes social media can amplify this idea of the perfect life, and that’s a problem.

 What are the Effects of Comparing Yourself to Other People?